tankh99/tp/docs/DeveloperGuide.md

 > The student identifier that is commonly referred to in this article refers to the student id that is permanently tagged to each student, and is not the index of the natural ordering in the list.

-## 6.5 Deleting an existing patient
+## Deleting an existing patient
 Pre-requisite:
 - You know the index (`patientId`) of the person that you are trying to delete.
-- There is at exactly one ("1") patient stored in the CogniCare application
+- There is at exactly one ("1") patient stored in the CogniCare application.

-Command: `delete 26`
+Command: `deletep 26`
 - You must specify exactly the patient identifier that exists.

 Expected Output: